Devon1337/EconomyBot/README.md

 - maybe not confirmed maybe setup all the data to online and link the usernames to a Unique ID

 # Update Notice
-## Update 1.0 (Base Model)
+## Update 1.1a (Windows Form)
-- Console Application
-- No UI or Expandability
-- Has no mass bank storage.
+- Added a window that will startup with the application

 #Bugs
 - ~~Will not shutdown with regular methods~~ (Fixed in update 1.1 b)